Preferreds Market Weekly Review

 Summary

-- We take a look at the action in preferreds and baby bonds through the penultimate week of July and highlight some of the key themes we are watching.
+- We take a look at the action in preferreds and baby bonds through the last week of July and highlight some of the key themes we are watching.

-- The drop in Treasury yields has supported preferreds and baby bonds - we take a look at some of the factors behind the move.
+- With the sharp moves in risk-free rates, we revisit some of the key yield metrics relevant for income investors in the preferreds space.

-- And discuss our stance, highlighting the attraction of pinned-to-par securities with maturities - featuring a triple margin of safety.
+- A number of agency-focused mortgage REITs such as AGNC and DX have released Q2 earnings - we discuss the relevant metrics for preferreds investors.

 - Looking for a helping hand in the market?
 Members of Systematic Income get exclusive ideas and guidance to navigate any climate.
 Learn More »

-This article was first released to Systematic Income subscribers and free trials on 26 July.
+This article was first released to Systematic Income subscribers and free trials on 2-August.

 Market Overview